railslove/example_rails_app/README.md

 # example_rails_app

-This is a repo to document the reference for the current Railslove-way of setting up a Rails app.
+This is a repo to document the current Railslove-way of setting up a Rails app.

-You can use this as a goal definition for bringing older projects up-to-date.
+You can e.g. use this repo as a reference for aligning older projects to the current conventions.

 And you can use the text below as a starting point for the README of your fresh Rails app: